IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 ---

-## 🧠 Why This Reflects Real AV Systems
+## 🧠 How This Reflects Real AV Systems

 This project simulates the **actual logic** used by modern autonomous vehicles: